mac799l/drone-swarm-simulation/README.md

 # Drone Swarm Control Using SITL and Gazebo
-This is a code base and setup guide for Software in the Loop (SITL) virtual drone swarm control research using Gazebo-Harmonic (TODO: or Airsim).

-## Background
-Before testing scripts and commands in the field (with real, and expensive, drones), it is a good idea to create virtual environments and simulated vehicles first.
-The end goal is to test scripts, code, and techniques which are then usable in the real world with actual drones.
-To that end, this guide will follow the process of getting such a setup working using SITL and Gazebo-Harmonic.
+Before testing scripts and commands in the field (with real, and expensive, drones), it is possible to test in virtual environments and simulated vehicles first.
+The end goal is to test scripts, code, and techniques in a safe and easily replicable environment, which are then usable in the real world with actual drones.
+To that end, this guide will follow the process of getting a simple virtual environement and drone setup working using Ardupilot SITL and Gazebo-Harmonic.
-> Note: this guide specifically uses drone models and simulations, but others vehicle types can be set up similarly.
+> Note: this guide specifically uses drone models and simulations, but others vehicle types can be set up in a similar way.

 ## Pre-requisites

-### Recommended Specifications
+* A reasonably capable computer (I recommend a multicore CPU, dedicated GPU, and at least 8GB of ram)

-### Ubuntu 22.04
+* Ubuntu 22.04 or Windows with WSL2

-For running the simulation, the guide uses a Ubuntu 24.04 installation (the Kubuntu offical flavor) installed natively, but Windows can also be used by leveraging WSL2 (Windows Subsystem for Linux 2).
+> Note: other versions of Ubuntu may also work, but were not tested.

 # Installation